bushidowallet/bushido-doc/README.md

 - [NodeJS](https://nodejs.org/en/)
 - [Android Studio](http://developer.android.com/sdk/index.html)

+You will need to register on the following websites:

+- [Sendgrid](https://sendgrid.com/).
+Bushido uses this service to deliver emails.
+(Minimum requirement)
+- [Chain](http://www.chain.com).
+Bushido uses this service to get transaction notifications (Optional requirement - Bushido can also get transaction notifications on its own)
+- [Twilio](http://www.twilio.com).
+Bushido uses this service to provide 2 Factor Authentication feature to users.
+(Optional requirement - Bushido can run without 2FA)

 # RabbitMQ

 RabbitMQ is a message broker used on Bushido to wire up server, web and mobile components.